Oni030/topTicTacToe/README.md

 - First player with 3 marked cells in a row (vertical, horizontal, diagonal) wins

 What needs to be created?
-- A gameboard with 3x3 cells
+- A gameboard with 3x3 cells X
-- A way to print the gameboard
+- A way to print the gameboard X
 - Two players with name and tag-id
 - A way to input player names
 - A way to check for currently active player